Learning to summarize user information for personalized reinforcement learning from human feedback: Prompt for In-context Learning Models.

-\texttt{Here’s a previous conversation between the user and the AI assistant: [... current conversation ...]
-Decide which response the user would prefer—option 1 or option 2.
-Option 1 is: [...]
-Option 2 is: [...]
-Respond with Option 1 or Option 2 based on what you know about the user.}
+\textbf{User prompt (without personalization):} Here’s a previous conversation between the user and the AI assistant: [current conversation] Decide which response the user would prefer—option 1 or option 2.
+Option 1 is: .
+Option 2 is: .
+Respond with Option 1 or Option 2 based on what you know about the user.